lirondos/discursos-de-navidad/README.md

 This repo contains the corpus files, the corpus interface and the visualization scripts.

 * For the main page of the project (with visualizations, etc) please visit the [website of the project](https://lirondos.github.io/discursos-de-navidad/) (in Spanish).
+* The description of this corpus can be found on the LREC paper [*A Corpus of Spanish Political Speeches from 1937 to 2019*](https://www.aclweb.org/anthology/2020.lrec-1.116/)
 * For information about the Christmas speech see [Wikipedia's page about the Christmas Eve National Speech](https://en.wikipedia.org/wiki/Christmas_Eve_National_Speech).
 * A previous version of this project (with speeches only from 1975 on) can be found [here](https://github.com/lirondos/orgulloysatisfaccion).
 * This project was featured in Spanish newspaper *eldiario.es* on December 2019.
 [See the article (in Spanish)](https://www.eldiario.es/sociedad/Comunismo-Union-Europea-evolucionado-Navidad_0_977452464.html)